mm80843/T3.5/docs/Benef/PBN__Benef_1319.md

 # __Improved early detection__

-## Name of the Benefit

-Sharing data between cities allows for early detection and containment of virus outbreaks, reducing the spread and impact of diseases.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved early detection of virus outbreaks leads to faster containment and reduced economic and social impacts, benefiting healthcare systems and the general population.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1491.md)